Optimal quantization for nonuniform discrete distributions: Probability distributions when the optimal sets are given

-After some calculation, we see that there exists a real number $y$, the ten-digit rational approximation of which is $0.6666666667$, such that the inequalities given by \eqref{eq445} and \eqref{eq446} are satisfied if $y\leq x<1$.
-Thus, we conjecture that the sets $\ga_n$ for $1\leq n$ will form the optimal sets of $n$-means if the probability vector $(p_1, p_2, p_3, \cdots)$ is given by \eqref{eq440} for $0.6666666667\leq x<1$.
-By several examples, we verified that the conjecture is true.
+for $2\leq n$.
+After some calculation, we see that there exists a real number $y$ for which the inequalities given by \eqref{eq445} and \eqref{eq446} are satisfied if $y\leq x<1$.
+The ten-digit rational approximation of such a $y$ is $0.6666666667$.
+Hence, a set of probability vectors $(p_1, p_2, p_3, \cdots)$ for which the given sets $\ga_n$ form the optimal sets of $n$ means for $1\leq n $ is given by

 \begin{exam} Let $m=6$ in Case~1.
 Then, for $0<x<1$ we have

 After solving the inequalities given by \eqref{eq345}, we have $0.4812099363< x < 1$.
 Again, solving the inequality \eqref{eq346}, we have $0.6628057756\leq x<1$.
 Notice that $0.4812099363$ and $0.6628057756$ are the ten-digit rational approximations of two real numbers.
 Thus, the inequalities given by \eqref{eq345} and \eqref{eq346} are true if $0.6628057756\leq x < 1$.
 Hence, a set of probability vectors $(p_1, p_2, \cdots, p_6)$ for which the given sets $\ga_n$ form the optimal sets of $n$ means for $1\leq n\leq 6$ is given by